 As long as your home is in good condition and priced correctly, you need to be prepared for your home to sell more quickly than usual.
 Homes, particularly in the most active price point of $300,000 to $499,999 aren’t sitting on the market for weeks at a time – some are going within days of listing.

 2. You’ll Have to Be More Flexible with Showings

 With less to choose from, more buyers are going to want view your house.
-This means that your house is not only going to have to be decluttered, cleaned, and staged right away, but you’re going to have to be more flexible with showings.
+This means that your house is not only going to have to be decluttered, cleaned by a professional, and staged right away, but you’re going to have to be more flexible with showings.
 It wouldn’t be uncommon to have multiple showings in the first few days, and you’ll have to leave for each one.

 We highly recommend that you never turn down a showing unless there’s is some sort of emergency.
 Refusing a showing means turning away a buyer, something you never want to do in any market.